NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

     - **Reasoning:** The goal was to complete the core functionality for user authentication in the inventory system.
 The changes provide a fully functional set of authentication endpoints, adhering to the project's architectural patterns.
     - **Verification method:** The user can manually review the code changes in `AuthService.js` and `authController.js` and the updates to the documentation files.
     - **Related Commit:** Pending user commit

+6.  **Date:** 2025-08-15 12:30 AM (Approximate)

+    - **Context:** The user wanted to restrict product access to only the authenticated user who owns them.
+    - **Exact Prompt:** The user provided instructions via the `GEMINI.md` file to modify the `ProductService.js` and `productController.js` to ensure authenticated users can only access their own products.
+The user also requested to update the documentation files.
+    - **AI Output Summary:** The AI successfully updated the `ProductService` and `productController` to filter products by `userId`.
+It also updated the `DESIGN.md`, `ARCHITECTURE.md`, and `AI_USAGE.md` files to reflect these changes.
+    - **Applied Changes:**
+      - `backend/src/services/ProductService.js`: Updated all methods to accept and use a `userId` parameter for filtering.
+      - `backend/src/controllers/productController.js`: Passed the authenticated user's ID from `req.user._id` to the service methods and added ownership validation.
+      - `docs/DESIGN.md`: Added a new section explaining the user-specific product access decision.
+      - `docs/ARCHITECTURE.md`: Updated the descriptions of `productController.js` and `ProductService.js` and the Product model schema.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** This change is a critical security feature to ensure data privacy and prevent unauthorized access to user data in a multi-tenant application.
+    - **Verification method:** The user can manually review the code changes in `ProductService.js` and `productController.js` and the updates to the documentation files.
+    - **Related Commit:** Pending user commit